tc39/proposal-class-public-fields/README.md

 1. For each entry on `DefinedClass.prototype[Symbol.ClassProperties]`, call the value as a function with a `this` value equal to the `this` value of the object being constructed.
 2. Store the result of the call in step 1 as a property on the `this` object with a key corresponding to the key of the `DefinedClass.prototype[Symbol.ClassProperties]` entry currently being evaluated.

-## Proposal 2/2: ES Class "Static" Properties
+## Proposal 2/2: Class "Static" Properties

 This is a proposal very much related to the former, but is much simpler in scope (and thus is separated into a separate proposal for sake of simplicity).
 This proposal intends to include a declarative means of expressing "static" properties on an ES class.
 These property declarations may include intializers, but are not required to do so.